How Red Hot Chili Peppers got more "introspective" with Californication

-The LA band’s acclaimed seventh studio album was released 20 years ago… but what’s the meaning of its thoughtful title track?
+The LA band’s acclaimed seventh studio album was released at the turn of the Millennium… but what’s the meaning of its thoughtful title track?

 Released on 8 June 1999 in the United States, Californication marked a turning point in the career of Red Hot Chili Peppers.